rayuzaki83/rayuzaki83/README.md

 ### Hello there, Ray here! 👋

-My name is Ray and I am a frontend developer and hopefully in a year or two becomes a full stack developer.
+My name is Ray and I am a frontend developer and doing a little bit of backend so hopefully in a year or two becomes a fully pledged stack developer.
 I am based in London and currently working in Finance.

 ## 🔧 Technologies and tools I'm currently using